Triatominae: Epidemiology

 Domestic and sylvatic species can carry the Chagas parasite to humans and wild mammals; birds are immune to the parasite.
 T. cruzi transmission is carried mainly from human to human by domestic kissing bugs; from the vertebrate to the bug by blood, and from the bug to the vertebrate by the insect's feces, and not by its saliva as occurs in most bloodsucking arthropod vectors such as malaria mosquitoes.

 Triatomine infestation especially affects older dwellings.
 One can recognize the presence of triatomines in a house by its feces, exuviae, eggs, and adults.
 Triatomines characteristically leave two kinds of feces like strikes on walls of infected houses; one is white with uric acid, and the other is dark (black) containing heme.
 Whitish or pinkish eggs can be seen in wall crevices.
-After having had a blood meal, the insects sometimes show a limited mobility and can be identified easily.